-Kristine Billmyer is Senior Lecturer in the Discipline of Professional Studies and Dean Emerita of the Faculty of Professional Studies at Columbia University.
+Interim Academic Director; Professor of Professional Practice in the Faculty of Professional Studies; Dean Emerita of the Faculty of Professional Studies

 At Penn, she crafted an enhanced vision of continuing education and repositioned its College of Liberal and Professional Studies to respond to the educational needs of emerging professions with programs that integrate knowledge across disciplinary boundaries.
 Billmyer established the college as a campus-wide partner supporting and encouraging innovation, effectively recruiting students of talent and high potential, and establishing programs that are sustainable at robust levels.